Skip to main content

 AugMix combines diverse augmentation chains and pairs them with a Jensen-Shannon consistency loss.

 AugMix (Hendrycks et al., ICLR 2020) is one of the most underrated augmentation methods we covered.
-Instead of picking one augmentation per training example, AugMix:
+Instead of picking one augmentation per training example, AugMix runs three moves:

 The result: a model that's noticeably more robust to corruptions it never saw in training (the standard ImageNet-C benchmark), and produces better-calibrated uncertainty estimates.